-- KNOWLEDGEABLE — CCFLA students believe that all wisdom comes from God.
+- KNOWLEDGEABLE — LAI students believe that all wisdom comes from God.
 We acquaint ourselves with issues that are locally and globally important.
 We search for understanding on the different branches of knowledge.

-- THINKERS — CCFLA students think critically and creatively.
+- THINKERS — LAI students think critically and creatively.
 We take action to solve complex problems.
 We strive to make the right decisions in life.

 THE IB DIPLOMA PROGRAMME (IBDP)

 The IBDP aims to increase access to the curriculum and engagement in learning for all students.
 Learning communities become more inclusive as they identify and remove barriers to learning and participation.
 Commitment to access and inclusion represents the IB learner profile in action.